Your existence has you asking questions.

 You want to be yourself and live your life your way.

-Self-information is information about you and it primarily comes from your life experience.
+Self-information is personal data that primarily comes from your life experience.

 It’s by living your life that you learn about your character.